Ironwall Lexical Specification

 Legal integer payload shapes:

-• Decimal positive integers, such as 42
+0- Decimal positive integers, such as

-• Hexadecimal integers, such as 0x2A
+42 - Hexadecimal integers, such as

-• Negative-integer encoding, such as 0neg332
+0x2A - Negative-integer encoding, such as

 Constraints:

-• Decimal positive integers may not have meaningless leading zeros; except for 0, they must start with 1-9
+- Decimal positive integers may not have meaningless leading zeros; except for

-• 0x must be followed by at least one hexadecimal digit
+0, they must start with1-9 0xmust be followed by at least one hexadecimal digit- Negative hexadecimal spellings such as

-• The role of hexadecimal payload is "a literal shape aligned with a bit-level representation", not merely an alternative decimal spelling sugar
+0neg0x2Aare not supported; if a negative number needs to be represented, decimal negative payload must be used - The role of hexadecimal payload is "a literal shape aligned with a bit-level representation", not merely an alternative decimal spelling sugar

-• That is, the intent of 0x2A is to express an integer in a bit-pattern-oriented way, not to encourage treating hexadecimal and decimal as fully equivalent surface notations that can be swapped freely
+0x2Ais to express an integer in a bit-pattern-oriented way, not to encourage treating hexadecimal and decimal as fully equivalent surface notations that can be swapped freely

 5.2.2 floating-point payload